janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 * Divine order of nature vs. chaos of human civilization
 * Cyclism of destruction and creation, and this cycle perpetuated by passion/love

+A key mechanism of this poem is based on a concept that reminds me strongly of the [Platonic theory of forms](https://en.wikipedia.org/wiki/Theory_of_forms).

 You will notice a repeated twinning or mirroring of myths, where Pound entangles two myths/tales of similar themes.
 The pairs of myths are:
 * Stanza 2: Tereus/Philomena (Greek) and Roussilon/Seremonda (French troubadour)
 * Stanzas 2-3: Actaeon/Artemis (Greek) and Vidal (French troubadour)